-If you’ve been watching my Instagram stories, you’d already know that this recipe is coming.
+If you’ve been watching my Instagram stories, you’d already know that this recipe for vegan, gluten free brownie cookies is coming.
 My passion for developing recipes that suit every diet is only surpassed by my passion for eating a brownie cookie for breakfast.
 So, after my success in developing a totally flourless brownie cookie, I turned my sights on to vegan brownie cookies.

 These vegan brownie cookies were originally developed around my vegan condensed milk guide.
 I figured that condensed milk would be a suitable replacement for the sugar whipped into and dissolved in eggs in my original brownie cookie recipe.
 However, I found that in this case, condensed milk overcomplicated what would have otherwise been a quick recipe.
 Further, given that each plant milk results in a different viscosities, it was difficult to create a reliable result.

 So, how to dissolve the sugar to create a shiny, delicious brownie cookie?
 The answer is simple.
 Water.

 How these vegan, gluten free brownie cookies work

 Before we begin, I think it’s important to chat quickly about what makes these brownie cookies work.
 This will give you some insight into how to change their texture to suit your own needs and wants.
 It also gives me an opportunity to create brownie(ish) science, which we all know is my favourite pastime.

 - 90g (weight) of water is used in these cookies to replace the weight of the eggs.
 In Australia, an extra large egg (what I normally use) is around 50-60g per egg.
 I subtracted a little to account for the fact that the liquid in this case doesn’t assist with binding or leavening.

 - Melted chocolate is essentially the binder in this recipe.
 This is what makes a brownie cookie much easier to develop than a vegan, gluten free chocolate chip cookie.